adimova/smarthome/docs/documentation/features/java.api.demo.md

 ###### `welcomehome activateLights off` -> result : Lights are switched on

-You can try to play with these values and to see what will happen.
+You can try to play with these values and see what will happen.

 #### Smarthome Commands

 To see the automation objects that this demo provides you can use `smarthome automation` group commands.

+Example(s):
-Example: `smarthome automation listRules AirConditionerSwitchOnRule`.
+* `smarthome automation listRules AirConditionerSwitchOnRule`